jpmurray/canada-sale-tax-api/resources/markdown/policy.md

 ## 9. Contact Information

-If you have any questions about this Privacy Policy, please contact us at [jp@atomescroch.us](mailto:jp@atomescroch.us).
+If you have any questions about this Privacy Policy, please contact us at [jp@salestaxapi.ca](mailto:jp@salestaxapi.ca).